Valley Centertainment: Bowling

-The complex features a Hollywood Bowl bowling alley, which has twenty six lanes open until midnight every night.
+The complex features a Hollywood Bowl bowling alley, which has twenty eight lanes open until midnight every night.
 It also contains a bar, cafe and arcade.

 Other attractions

 Valley Centertainment is also home to an indoor Laser Quest, Laser Quest Sheffield.
 Consisting of two floors of arena space for the children to explore.
 Painted brilliantly to look as though the children are in outer space.
 Paradise Adventure Island Golf opened at the park in February 2012 featuring a large indoor mini adventure golf with 2 different courses.
 An indoor family entertainment centre called 'Monkey Bizness' opened in 2009, the largest of its kind in the country.

 Restaurants

 Valley Centertainment has established itself as a popular destination for meals as it contains several restaurants, which at peak times can become very busy.
 These are: